state-hiu/hiu.state.gov/guides/_posts/0100-01-01-vanilla-geonode.md

 ---
 layout: guide
 category: guides
-title: "Vanilla GeoNode"
+title: "Vanilla GeoNode Set-up"
 description: "This guide provides instructions for installing and managing a vanilla GeoNode instance in a production environment.
-You can find basic information about installing a vanilla GeoNode at [http://geonode.org/](http://geonode.org/).
-Use the ROGUE GeoNode guide for deployment of a Rogue GeoNode in a production environment [https://github.com/state-hiu/cybergis-guides/blob/master/1.0/cybergis-guides-roguegeonode-1.0.md](https://github.com/state-hiu/cybergis-guides/blob/master/1.0/cybergis-guides-roguegeonode-1.0.md)."
+You can find basic information about installing a vanilla GeoNode at [http://geonode.org/](http://geonode.org/)."
 version: 1.0
 date: 2015-10-07
 featured: true